aidanamavi/portfolio-theme/README.md

 ### Tips

 1. Use 16:9 images for the best results.
-2. Use WordPress for media.
-Do not use hosting services like YouTube.
+2. Upload your media directly to WordPress.
 3. Perform search engine optimizations for every media, post and page.
 5. Confirm your permalinks look similar to: yourdomain.com/about/
 6. If you experience any issues or have enhancement suggestions, you can report them in the [issue tracker](https://github.com/aidanamavi/portfolio-theme/issues).
-If it's a challenging issue, the [issue template](https://raw.githubusercontent.com/aidanamavi/portfolio-theme/master/issues-template.md) will help give you a great place to start with your report.

-### Server-side caching
-Front-end caching is done automagically.
-Back-end caching will be provided in a future release.

 ## Maintainers

 Active: [Aidan Amavi](https://github.com/AidanAmavi)

-If you’d like to help, just go through the [issue list](https://github.com/aidanamavi/portfolio-resume/issues) and fix some. :)